Rescale VPN Setup Workflow

-7) Customer configures the VPN connection
+7) Customer configures on-premises firewall

 In order for the nodes launched in the dedicated company private network to checkout licenses from the on-premises license server through the VPN connection, license port and vendor port (aka vendor daemon port) need to be allowed for inbound on customer-side firewall.
 The customer should update firewall rules to enable this action.